 Taylor Canada completed a senior thesis with Dr. Behr in 2015 through the Jackson School’s Honors Research Program.
 Taylor worked on the application of the titanium-in-quartz (TitaniQ) geothermobarometer to metamorphic rocks in the Santa Rosa Mylonite Zone in southern California.
 Next Taylor plans to pursue a graduate degree in the geosciences.

-Aaron Salin recently graduated (2014) from the Jackson School’s Honors Research Program.
+Aaron Salin graduated in 2014 from the Jackson School’s Honors Research Program.
 Aaron worked with Whitney on a senior thesis project in active tectonics, using a variety of remote sensing data and field structural observations to examine the partitioning of slip along the Mission Creek and Banning strands of the southern San Andreas fault in the Indio Hills in California.
-Aaron is now a research intern in Paleoseismology at the U.S. Geological Survey in Menlo Park.
+Aaron is now on staff at Repsol in Madrid, Spain.

 Colleagues and Collaborators